NREL/OpenStudio-user-documentation/docs/next_steps/sketchup_plugin_interface.md

 <td align="left">
 #### Export Untranslated EnergyPlus IDF

-When an Idf file is imported into the SketchUp Plug-in, a translation between EnergyPlus Idf and OpenStudio Osm occurs.
-OpenStudio does not yet support translation of all objects from EnergyPlus Idf to OpenStudio Osm.
-To support users with workflows that switch between Idf and Osm, the SketchUp Plug-in allows users to export Idf objects that were not translated during the import.
-These objects are written to a plain text Idf file so the user may then reintegrate these untranslated objects with the Idf produced by the OpenStudio Osm to EnergyPlus Idf translation.
-After importing an EnergyPlus Idf, a prompt will alert the user if there are objects that could not be translated to OpenStudio Osm.
+When an IDF file is imported into the SketchUp Plug-in, a translation between EnergyPlus IDF and OpenStudio OSM occurs.
+OpenStudio does not yet support translation of all objects from EnergyPlus IDFIDF to OpenStudio OSM.
+To support users with workflows that switch between IDF and Osm, the SketchUp Plug-in allows users to export IDF objects that were not translated during the import.
+These objects are written to a plain text Idf file so the user may then reintegrate these untranslated objects with the IDF produced by the OpenStudio OSM to EnergyPlus IDF translation.
+After importing an EnergyPlus IDF, a prompt will alert the user if there are objects that could not be translated to OpenStudio Osm.

 ![Export Untranslated](../../img/plugin_reference_guide/width_untranslatedidf-importdialog.png "Export Untranslated IDF")
 <p>*Above: User Prompt on EnergyPlus Idf Import*</p>